XinZheng2018/AndroidDockerApplication/README.md

 # AndroidDockerApplication
 This is an Android application deployed in Docker.
+This Android Application will make a call to a local Web Application server and the local Web Application server will make a call to the third party API to retrieve the brewery information.
+The local web application will return the result to Android Application and the Android Application will display the result to users.